chrisnmorrison/openmastery/learn/java/fundamentals/user-input.md

 `nextLine()` is used to take Strings as input.
 There are several other methods for other types, like `nextInt()`, `nextDouble()`, and so on.
 However, these differ from `nextLine()`, and we'll go over that soon.
 :::

 `Scanner(System.in)` is Java's one-size-fits-all solution for reading from `stdin`.
-Although there are better solutions for reading other streams, such as files, `Scanner` is still capable of reading files as well.
+Although there are better solutions for reading other streams, such as files, `Scanner` can read files as well.

 ### nextLine() vs next()

-There's an important distinction to be made here. `nextLine()` reads an entire line that you entered in the console.
+There's an important distinction to be made here. `nextLine()` reads an entire line that you entered into the console.
 For example, typing `Hello world` is one line.
 However, there is a method called `next()` that reads one item at a time, seperated by a delimiter.
 By default, the delimiter is a space.
 Using `next()` on `Hello world` will only read `Hello`, and you'll have to call `next()` again to read `world`.

 ```java
 import java.util.Scanner;